 Ideally, you’re looking for a software that combines capabilities from every submarket listed above.
 The main point here is that you have a lot of options to choose from.
 It’s critical to your success to find the tool that fits your needs most completely.

-ActivTrak's comprehensive approach to user behavior analytics ensures that administrators have the information they need to prevent and detect insider threats.
+ActivTrak's comprehensive approach to insider threat management ensures that administrators have the information they need to prevent and detect insider threats.

 ActivTrak is an easy-to-install, low-maintenance insider threat detection solution that just works.
 It’s continuously tracking and reacting for you, freeing up your time to focus on securing other areas of your environment.